sahithyasridhar/fa18-523-65/paper/paper.md

 speech, interpret it, measure sentiment and determine which parts are important [@fa18-523-67-www-google-2].

-# Natural language text processing:
+# Natural language text processing

 It is well known that quite a bit information which exists out in our world is very unstructured.
 The challenge would be to make a computer to understand this